cgerson/linkedin-summary/README.md

 # linkedin-summary
 Generate a summary for your LinkedIn profile

-Play with the app by [clicking here](https://summarizeme.herokuapp.com/).
+Try out the app and generate your own summary by [clicking here](https://summarizeme.herokuapp.com/ "Summarize Me").